 CHE 491 • Research 1-4 Credits

-Students pursue an original research project in Chemistry or Biochemistry supported by a faculty mentor.
-Required time commitment is approximately 3.5 hours per week per credit, including weekly meeting with faculty mentor.
+Students pursue an original research project in chemistry or biochemistry supported by a faculty mentor.
+Required time commitment is approximately 3.5 hours per week per credit, including a weekly meeting with faculty mentor.

 Prerequisites: CHE 490 and Consent of department.
-Offered: Fall, Interim, Spring.
+Offered: Fall, January, Spring.
+Special Notes: This course is repeatable for credit.

 CHE 494 • Chemistry Seminar: Research Presentation 1 Credit